What are Environmental Programs?

 Air Quality Permitting and Reporting

-UCR 2018 Annual Emission Report Summary
+UCR 2023 Annual Emission Report Summary

 2015 UCR AB2588 Health Risk Assessment Summary

-Current Air Quality Index and Forecast
+Current Air Quality and Forecast

-You can also check the SCAQMD website for Current Air Quality, Forecasts, and Advisories.
+Check the South Coast Air Quality Management District (SCAQMD) website for Current Air Quality, Forecasts, and Advisories

 Sign Up For SCAQMD Air Quality Alerts!